ryanmasondavies/Transcript/README.md

 Transcript makes it easier by allowing a developer to create an object which conforms to TSCReporter, then assigning it to `[TSCObserver setActiveReporter:]`.
 That's it.

 Transcript uses TSCTidyReporter by default, which removes a lot of the unnecessary mess which OCUnit usually outputs to the console.

-Your results might look something like this:
+The following test case:

+    @implementation SomeTests
+    - (void)testGasIsOn {}
+    - (void)testEggsAreFlipped
+    {
+        [NSException raise:NSInternalInconsistencyException format:@"failed to find eggs"];
+    }
+    - (void)testBaconIsCooked {}
+    - (void)testSausagesAreCooked {}
+    - (void)testToastIsReady {}
+    @end

+Will produce the following test output:

+    SomeTests started.
+    	  -[SomeTests testBaconIsCooked]
+    [F]	-[SomeTests testEggsAreFlipped]
+    	  -[SomeTests testGasIsOn]
+    	  -[SomeTests testSausagesAreCooked]
+    	  -[SomeTests testToastIsReady]

+    [F] -[SomeTests testEggsAreFlipped]
+    	Unknown.m:0: failed to find eggs
+    SomeTests ended.

+If you're using [Specify](github.com/rdavies/Specify.git) or [Specta](http://github.com/petejkim/specta), or any other testing framework, your test names will work with no additional effort:

     TSCObserverSpecification started.
         should override the default SenTestObserver class in NSUserDefaults in +load